Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

-In contrast, \citet{YZhouCVPR2019} used one encoder to extract features from a 2D image and the other one to extract features from a 3D coloured facial meshes.
-Therefore, their architecture consists of a mesh-to-mesh stream and an image-to-mesh stream, which share the decoder.
+\citet{SongTIP2012} and \citet{YZhouCVPR2019} used the 3D face as input to drive the reconstruction process.
+The former \citep{SongTIP2012} trained two radial basis function networks to extract the same intrinsic features from the 2D image and the 3D geometry, respectively.
+In this way, a 3D face can be reconstructed from a 2D image by estimating the features with the \textit{2D-network} (encoder) and processing them by the inverted \textit{3D-network} (decoder).
+In contrast, \citet{YZhouCVPR2019} jointly trained an image-to-mesh encoder-decoder and a 3D autoencoder, which share the decoder, using recent graph convolutional networks (GCNs) (see Section \ref{subsubsec:DL_GCN}).
 This allowed them to jointly train the decoder 1) in a fully supervised manner for the mesh-to-mesh stream; and 2) in a self-supervised manner for the image-to-mesh stream by adding a final rendering layer that creates a synthetic image from the resulting 3D face.
-For the image-encoder they used a simple CNN, whereas the mesh-encoder and the decoder consist of four geometric convolutional filters as presented by \citet{RanjanECCV2018}.